rowanthorpe/safe-key-setup/README.md

 trying to use it in the real world, and complaining when it shreds their existing keyring and serves it up to them in a white wine sauce.

-If you are still reading (perhaps you are a friend I pointed you here to help me improve it), then please read the source for clues, and if you do test-run it please do so on a throwaway keyring, etc...
+If you are still reading (perhaps you are a friend who I pointed here to help me improve it), then please read the source for clues, and if you do test-run it please do so on a throwaway keyring, etc...